MLOps-OpenAPI/arch-diagrams/use-cases/15-model-card-created.md

     %% Note: You could have done this above, but I find this to be cleaner and easier to manage

     A1[Model test results]
-    style A1 fill:green
+    style A1 fill:blue

     A2[Model evaluation results]
-    style A2 fill:green
+    style A2 fill:blue

     A3[Model overview]
-    style A3 fill:green
+    style A3 fill:blue

     A4[Model SALE]
-    style A4 fill:green
+    style A4 fill:blue

     A5[TORC score]
-    style A5 fill:#003333
+    style A5 fill:#006d99

     B((Model card created))
     style B fill:#660066